Jackson Purchase: After statehood

-Historically, this region has been considered the most "Southern" of Kentucky; having an agricultural economy tied to cotton plantations and the use of enslaved labor before the Civil War, and being settled by people from Eastern and Central Kentucky, and backcountry areas of Tennessee, Virginia, Georgia, and the Carolinas; the Purchase in the years after the war voted as the most staunchly Democratic region in Kentucky, owing to heavily pro-Confederate sentiment in the region.
+Historically, this region has been considered the most culturally "Southern" of Kentucky: it had an agricultural economy tied to cotton plantations and the use of enslaved labor before the Civil War and was settled by people from Eastern and Central Kentucky, as well as backcountry areas of Tennessee, Virginia, Georgia, and the Carolinas.
+The Purchase in the years after the war voted as the most staunchly Democratic region in Kentucky, owing to heavily pro-Confederate sentiment in the region.
 For well over a century, it provided such overwhelming margins for Democratic candidates that Kentucky Democrats routinely called it the "Gibraltar of Democracy."
 The most widely circulated newspaper and media outlet in the Purchase, The Paducah Sun, was once named the Paducah Sun-Democrat (see WPSD-TV).
 Due to changing demographics, most counties in the Purchase in the early 21st century have populations that are overwhelmingly white.
-Many African Americans left the area after the Civil War and in the Great Migration of the 20th century, many of them migrating to cities in the Midwest and West for industrial jobs.
+Many African Americans left the area after the Civil War and during the Great Migration of the 20th century, many of them migrating to cities in the Midwest and West for industrial jobs.

 During the Civil War, the Purchase was the area of strongest support for the Confederate cause within Kentucky.
 On May 29, 1861, a group of Southern sympathizers from Kentucky and Tennessee met at the Graves County Courthouse in Mayfield to discuss the possibility of aligning the Purchase with West Tennessee.
 Most records of the event were lost, possibly in an 1864 fire that destroyed the courthouse.
-After the War the region heightened its sense of being "Southern".
+After the War the region heightened its sense of being "Southern."

 In 1907, Fulton County judge Herbert Carr declared in a speech that the Mayfield Convention adopted a resolution for secession, and a historical marker in front of the courthouse also proclaims this as fact.
 But, the surviving records of the meeting, authored by a Union sympathizer, make no mention of this resolution.
 Historian Berry Craig states that the convention believed the whole of Kentucky would eventually secede and make unnecessary a separate resolution for the Purchase to break away.

 Records do show that the convention adopted resolutions condemning President Abraham Lincoln for "waging a bloody and cruel war" against the South, urging Governor Beriah Magoffin to resist Union forces and praising him for refusing to answer Lincoln's call for soldiers, and condemning the provision of "Lincoln guns" to Union sympathizers in Kentucky.
 The convention nominated Henry Burnett to represent Kentucky's First District in Congress.
 The Mayfield Convention was a precursor to the later Russellville Convention, that formed the provisional Confederate government of Kentucky.